top of page

 • Challenge unacceptable practice or behaviour

-• Avoid being alone with one child
+• Avoid being alone with one child except as noted in the toileting guidelines below

 • Be very careful with physical contact